 I would 100% recommend pricing a Knotts hotel in the area with them as well.
-They have a best price guarantee.
+They have the best price guarantee.

 Knotts Berry Farms Hotels

-If you plan to go to Disneyland, I would get your hotel off of Disneyland, and drive to Knotts.
+If you plan to go to Disneyland as well, I would get your hotel location based on Disneyland, and drive (or Uber) to Knotts.
 They’re actually quite close to each other.

-If you’re just going to Knotts, they have their own hotel Amber Waves.
+If you’re just going to Knotts, they have their own hotel — The Knotts Hotel